Judex66/rsschool-cv/cv.md

 I student, hwo like to learn something new.
 I enterested in football, robotic technology, horse riding,baseball, Python.

-I try to find myself now, and i think I can do this in veb-development, studing JS,HTML&CSS.
+I try to find myself now, and i think I can do this in veb-development, studing JS,HTML&CSS.<br>
+Matbe I will realize myself in web-development